simonehagey/orbdot/docs/source/model_fitting.rst

 ============
 After every model fit the following files are saved:

- 1. A convenient, easy-to-read summary of the best-fit values and sampling statistics: ``"*_summary.txt"``
+ 1. A convenient, easy-to-read summary of the best-fit parameter values and selected sampling statistics: ``"*_summary.txt"``
- 2. The full set of nested sampling outputs: ``"*_results.json"``
+ 2. A complete collection of the model fit settings, results, and statistics: ``"*_results.json"``
- 3. A plot of the best-fit model and data: ``"*_plot.png"``
+ 3. A plot of the best-fit model and the data: ``"*_plot.png"``
  4. A corner plot: ``"*_corner.png"``
- 5. The full set of weighted posterior samples: ``"*_weighted_samples.txt"``
+ 5. The weighted posterior samples: ``"*_weighted_samples.txt"``
- 6. A set of 300 samples for plotting: ``"*_random_samples.txt"``
+ 6. A set of 300 posterior samples for plotting: ``"*_random_samples.txt"``

-The following sections describe the contents of the first two files, the rest being more self-explanatory.

-The ``"*_summary.txt"`` file
+The ``"*_summary.txt"`` File
 ----------------------------
-The summary file provides a quick overview of the results of the model fit and various fit statistics.
-For example, the following output is from a fit of the orbital decay timing model to WASP-12 b transit and eclipse mid-times (see the :ref:`WASP-12 b example for more <example-wasp-12>`):
+This text file provides a concise overview of the results of the model fit in an easy-to-read format.
+For example, the following output is from a fit of the orbital decay timing model to WASP-12 b transit and eclipse mid-times (see the :ref:`WASP-12 b example <example-wasp-12>` for more):

 .. code-block:: text